SamuelBorn/GraphEditor/README.md

 -------------------------------------------------------------

-In the documentation you will find an old version on which I stopped working relatively early, because there were too many problems and the logic did not fit.
+In the folder you will find an old version on which I stopped working relatively early, because there were too many problems and the logic did not fit.
+But I thought that I include it to show my process.

 After that I only worked on Graph Edit V2 which is now also functional.
 So you can find working source code only in **/GraphEditV2/src/main/java/graphEdit/files**.